House buying jargon explained

 Early Repayment Charge – If you decide to pay your mortgage off earlier than the agreed repayment period, you’ll incur a charge.
 It could be a flat percentage of the loan total or a fixed fee.

 Stamp duty – When you purchase a property, you have to pay tax to the Government at the point of completion.
 The fee varies as it’s based on a percentage of the purchase value of the property.
+Known as Land and Buildings Transition Tax (LBTT) in Scotland and Land Transaction Tax (LTT) in Wales.

 Mortgage offer – The formal written offer you’ll receive from a bank or building society to lend an approved amount against a property.